dparnell/intellij-wgsl/README.md

 <!-- Plugin description -->
 This plugin adds syntax highlighting support for WGSL - the WebGPU Shading Language.

-Open a wgsl file and marvel at the pretty colours.
+Open a wgsl file in your IntelliJ based IDE and marvel at the pretty colours.
 <!-- Plugin description end -->

 ## Installation